westongcooper/meteor-stylus-multi/README.md

 This package provides many nice, useful Stylus packages.
 This approach might be more palatable to some than cluttering up their templates with CSS framework-proprietary classes such as those that come with Zurb Foundation and Twitter Bootstrap, or installing Sass.
 With these Stylus classes, one can avoid that by using Stylus mixins.

+## Versions

+### Meteor 0.8.x
+The version from Meteorite, 0.0.4, should work up to and including Meteor 0.8.3, but if it does not, try rolling back to 0.0.2.

+### Meteor 0.9.x
+This package, stylus-multi 0.0.5, now has preliminary Meteor 0.9 support. stylus-multi 0.0.5 will not be published on Atmosphere.

 ## Included packages

 ### [Stylus](http://learnboost.github.io/stylus/) 0.48.1